arnaud-lb/php-memory-profiler/README.md

 ## Loading the extension

-The extension must be loaded as a zend_extension:
+The extension must be loaded as a zend_extension.

+It can be loaded on the command line, just for one script:

     php -dzend_extension=/absolute/path/to/memprof.so script.php

+Or permanently, in php.ini:

+    zend_extension=/absolute/path/to/memprof.so

 ## Usage